rcdailey/nextcloud-cronjob/README.md

 In this example, the `cron` service runs with a dependency on `app` (which is Nextcloud itself).
 Every 15 minutes (default) the `cron` service will execute `php -f /var/www/html/cron.php` via the `docker exec` command.
 The `NEXTCLOUD_CONTAINER_NAME` and `NEXTCLOUD_PROJECT_NAME` work together to help identify the right container to execute the command in.
+In this case, my project name is `nextcloud` because Docker Compose uses the name of the directory containing the `docker-compose.yml` file to prefix the name of the image.
+And container name is `app` because that's what I named the service in the YAML file.

 Note that if you don't use Docker Compose, you can leave `NEXTCLOUD_PROJECT_NAME` blank or omitted entirely.
+Please see the Environment Variables section below for more details on configuration and how this all works.

 ## Environment Variables